-Inverted home loans generally must be repaid when you move out of the house or when you die.
-However, the loan may need to be repaid sooner if the home is no longer your primary residence, if you don't pay property taxes or property insurance, or if you don't keep the house in good condition.
-When any of these cases occur, the reverse mortgage loan matures and is payable.
+Inverted home loans, also known as reverse mortgages, are a type of loan that allows homeowners to access the equity in their home.
+Generally, these loans must be repaid when the homeowner moves out of the house or passes away.
+However, the loan may need to be repaid sooner if the home is no longer the primary residence, if taxes or insurance are not paid, or if the house is not kept in good condition.
+In these cases, the loan matures and is payable.

-The most common method of repayment is to sell the house, where the proceeds from the sale are used to repay the reverse mortgage loan in full.
-Usually, you or your heirs will assume responsibility for the transaction and receive all of the remaining equity in the home after repaying the reverse mortgage loan.
-When you have a regular mortgage, you pay the lender every month to buy your home over time.
-In a reverse mortgage, you get a loan where the lender pays you.
-Reverse mortgages take part of the net worth of your home and convert it into payments for you, a kind of prepayment on the net worth of your home.
+The most common way to repay a reverse mortgage is to sell the house and use the proceeds to pay off the loan in full.
+Usually, you or your heirs will be responsible for the transaction and receive any remaining equity in the home after repaying the loan.
+With a regular mortgage, you pay the lender each month to buy your home over time.
+With a reverse mortgage, you get a loan where the lender pays you.

 This type of loan takes part of your home's net worth and converts it into payments for you.
 The money you receive from a reverse mortgage is usually tax-free and does not need to be repaid while you live in your house.
 When you die, sell your home, or move out, you, your spouse, or your estate will need to repay the loan.
 This is usually done by selling the house and using the proceeds to pay off the loan.

 There are no prepayment penalties when a reverse mortgage is canceled early.
 Paying off a reverse mortgage early can be beneficial in many scenarios and can leave your heirs with more equity in the home or no debt at all.
 A reverse mortgage is simply a unique type of loan.
 If you have enough cash available to pay off the balance, you can send a payment to the lender and cancel all mortgage documents.